erinxocon/requests-xml/docs/source/index.rst

     <Result ('NASA Image of the Day',) {}>

-Using PyQuery we can use tag selectors to easily grab an element, with a simple syntax for ensuring the element contains certain text.
+Using PyQuery we can use CSS selectors to easily grab an element, with a simple syntax for ensuring the element contains certain text.
 This can be used as another easy way to grab an element without an XPath:

 .. code-block:: pycon